Cannes Film Festival 2017 Lineup Has Nicole Kidman’s Four Movies, No Movie From Hollywood, India And China

 The Cannes Film Festival turns 70 in 2017, and it might be a deliberate decision to avoid big Hollywood studio movies in the lineup.
 Australian actress Nicole Kidman, who is no stranger to the prestigious festival, has as many as four movies in the Cannes selection.
 There are American actors and directors whose movies have been selected.
-But, U.S. directors like Sofia Coppola, Noah Baumbach and Todd Haynes have got their indie movies selected at the festival.
+But, U.S. directors like Sofia Coppola, Noah Baumbach, and Todd Haynes have got their indie movies selected at the festival.

 Twice as much @Festival_Cannes!
 Don’t miss any of the 70th edition with #Cannes2017 & follow the anniversary’s events with #Cannes70 pic.twitter.com/YQmLNBjnI5